GenesisFan64/Marsiano-MARS/README.md

 - Music can be composed in any tracker that supports ImpulseTracker (.IT), then imported with a simple python3 script

 Notes/Current issues:
-- DREQ-transfer might get stuck on SOFT reset.
+- SOFT reseting too much times will freeze the entire 32X requiring to unplug it's power and plugging it again. (!!)
-- (PWM) RV-backup: If Genesis' DMA takes too long to process (in the DMA BLAST list) it might play trash wave data.
+- (PWM, RV-backup) If Genesis' DMA takes too long to process (in the DMA BLAST list) it might play trash wave data.

 Planned:
 - Add map layout support on psd-Mode 2 (256-color scrolling background)